Myanmar frees U.S. journalist after negotiations with ex-U.S. diplomat | Politics

 U.S. Secretary of State Antony Blinken commended U.S. officials as well as Richardson for facilitating Fenster's release.
 "We are glad that Danny will soon be reunited with his family as we continue to call for the release of others who remain unjustly imprisoned," he said in a statement.

 It was not immediately clear whether there were conditions attached to the release of Fenster, who was arrested while trying to leave the country in May.
-The U.S. Embassy in Yangon did not immediately respond to a request for comment.
+The U.S. Embassy in Yangon did not respond to a request for comment.
 A spokesman for the ruling military council did not immediately respond to Reuters request.
-BBC Burmese service said the spokesman confirmed Fenster's release but provided no further details.

 Richardson, a former New Mexico governor, U.S. energy secretary and U.S. ambassador to the United Nations, made the surprise Nov.
 2 visit to Myanmar in a humanitarian capacity https://reut.rs/3njmeix, offering COVID-19 assistance.
 TALKS WITH JUNTA CHIEF